 Since 2014, Beijing has been gradually developing a holistic set of government funding programs for manufacturing integrated circuits.
-During this time, the municipal government published a notice on "Beijing's the innovative supercluster Zhongguancun, an industrial park in the southern part of the Hi-Tech Industrial Belt (Daxing District), to attract venture capital, including foreign, to promote the cooperation of companies in designing and producing integrated circuits.1
+During this time, the municipal government published a notice on "Beijing's Selected Measures to Further Promote the Software and Integrated Circuit Industry Development."
+The document outlines measures to build an industry-specific cluster, construct the Integrated Circuit Desing Park in the innovative supercluster Zhongguancun, an industrial park in the southern part of the Hi-Tech Industrial Belt (Daxing District), to attract venture capital, including foreign, to promote the cooperation of companies in designing and producing integrated circuits.1